 Objective 1

-DECARBONISATION OF OUR NETWORK OPERATIONS
+DECARBONISE OUR NETWORK OPERATIONS

 TARGET

-Reduce our operational network emissions (Scope 1 and 2) by 45% from a 2020 baseline by 2030
+Reduce our operational network emissions (Scopes 1 and 2) by 45% from a 2020 baseline by 2030.
+However, this baseline has been revised to 2022.
+The baseline and near-term target is pending SBTi validation.

 Objective 2

-VALUE CHAIN
+TRANSFORM OUR VALUE CHAIN

 TARGET